Frequently asked questions

 It would help enormously to promote the event using our branding, as by bringing people to the South Coast Arts Trail we also promote our local businesses and support the sense of community that is fundamental to a healthy and thriving suburb.

-The South Coast Arts Trail team will send a simple digital branding pack to registered artists, several weeks out from the arts trail, to use for your social media and promotion.
+The South Coast Arts Trail team will send a simple digital branding pack to registered artists, after registration, to use for your social media and promotion.

 I would like to exhibit my works at a public venue.
 How will I be allocated a venue?